 - Ensure that all processes and procedures are documented

-- Develop and administer client surveys to yield outcome information and data that we can apply to enhance our programs
+- Develop and administer annual client surveys to yield outcome information and data that we can apply to enhance our programs and for grant outreach

-- Ensure regular reporting from all leads (rationale: outside funding requires more transparency back to our funders; pantry operations must be sustainable; the County requires quantity of reports)
+- Ensure regular reporting and recordkeeping from all leads (rationale: outside funding requires more transparency and reporting back to our funders; pantry operations must be sustainable; Montgomery County, Maryland, requires quantity of reports)

-- Implement role backup training across all key positions
+- Maintain role backup training across all key positions

-Perform a critical review of our technology base to diagnose weaknesses and to tap into technological advancements and improvements in software, focusing first on the client database, but including scheduling and collaboration and communication within and outside of the organization.
+Perform a critical review of our technology base to diagnose weaknesses and to tap into technological advancements and improvements in software.

-- Integrate information technology into all processes and programs
+- Continue to integrate information technology into all processes and programs

-- Assess current voicemail system to determine technology changes needed for improvements and enhancements
+- Leverage our detailed assessment of current voicemail system to select a vendor that can implement the changes needed for improvements and enhancements

 Engage in outreach efforts that will benefit Gaithersburg HELP in such areas as identifying new funding sources, collaborating in food recovery initiatives, and improving delivery of services to clients.